 Figure~\ref{fig:train_adiabatic} shows the training history of a model for $m^2 = -4$ trained using adiabatic retraining with the schedule parameters in Table~\ref{tab:sched_params}.
-During the initial phase of training before $t_1$, the model learns a nontrivial approximation of the instantaneous target with $m^2=-3$ as indicated by the loss and by the ESS onto the instantaneous target (orange), although it has not yet asymptotically converged before the schedule begins to be tuned.
+During the initial phase of training before $t_1$, the model learns a nontrivial approximation of the instantaneous target with $m^2=-3$ as indicated by the loss and by the ESS onto the instantaneous target (orange), although the ESS is still increasing when the schedule begins to be tuned.
 The ESS onto the final target $m^2=-4$ (blue) is near zero, as expected given the different initial and final target distributions.
 As the action is tuned towards $m^2=-4$, the loss changes smoothly and $\vev{\overline{\phi}}_{\tilde{p}}$ remains near zero up to per-epoch fluctuations, indicating that the model does not collapse onto a single mode.
 Similar to Fig.~\ref{fig:train_distance}, the ESS onto the final target $m^2=-4$ increases slowly as the model becomes an increasingly good approximation of the target.
-The increasing variance in the magnetization $\vev{\overline{\phi}}_{\tilde{p}}$ and the change in ESS after the schedule reaches $m^2=-4$ reflect that the interpolation is not fully adiabatic, although this interpretation is confounded by the interpolation beginning with a model which is not asymptotically converged (i.e.~stable under further training).
+The increasing variance in the magnetization $\vev{\overline{\phi}}_{\tilde{p}}$ and the change in ESS after the schedule reaches $m^2=-4$ reflect that the interpolation is not fully adiabatic, although this interpretation is confounded by the interpolation beginning with a model which is not yet stable under further training.
 The apparent drop in the ESS under additional training after the schedule reaches $m^2=-4$ may suggest that the scheme produces transiently better models than can be achieved by direct training.

 On the other hand, the finite-sample ESS onto the instantaneous target in Fig.~\ref{fig:train_adiabatic} changes smoothly over the course of adiabatic retraining; the decrease reflects the fixed architecture's decreasing ability to represent the increasingly complicated target.
-The nontrivial overlap with all instantaneous targets throughout training suggests that the initial expense of training a model from a random initialization could be amortized over different action parameters, which could help circumvent possible issues with the scaling of the costs of training flow models~\cite{DelDebbio:2021qwf}.
+The nontrivial overlap with all instantaneous targets throughout training suggests that the initial expense of training a model from a random initialization could be amortized over different action parameters, which could help circumvent possible issues with the scaling of training costs~\cite{DelDebbio:2021qwf}.